build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 ![output results in s3](images/output-results-in-s3.png)

-**Congratulation!
+**Congratulations!
 You completed the tutorial to prepare image data using little to no code with Amazon SageMaker Data Wrangler!**

 ## Clean Up Your AWS Resources